Pour une meilleure expérience sur ce site, nous vous conseillons fortement d'utiliser un navigateur plus récent.

 It is best to get your pet used to the toothbrush and toothpaste by introducing it slowly.
 Start by showing your cat or dog the toothbrush and touching it to their mouth.
 Don’t forget to reward them with treats after each step!

-Gently brush your cat or dog’s teeth by moving the toothbrush in circular motions on the teeth, paying special attention to the gum line.
+Pay special attention to the gum line when brushing your dog or cat’s teeth.
 The abrasive rubbing action is what will remove plaque and help prevent periodontal diseases such as gingivitis.

 You may give your cat or dog breaks, as not to overwhelm them, rewarding them for their patience with positive reinforcement including kind words and treats.